alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 ### 〰️ Quantum Wave Function

-Moved by their experience with values defined in space like magnetic fields, some like Schrödinger (yes, the guy that gave name to the famous cat) had no reservations in defining a new quantity
+Moved by their experience with values defined in space like magnetic fields, some scientists like Schrödinger (yes, the guy that gave name to the famous cat) had no reservations in defining a new quantity
-(a _wave function_) that had a value in each point of space.
+(a _wave function_) that had a value for each point of space.
-This is the famous
+The result was the famous
 [Schrödinger equation](https://en.wikipedia.org/wiki/Schr%C3%B6dinger_equation).
 The [Wikipedia article](https://en.wikipedia.org/wiki/Schr%C3%B6dinger_equation#History)
-helpfully clarifies that it was Max Born who first interpreted the quantum wave function as a _probability amplitude_, which squared would give the _probability density_: the probability of finding the particle at each point in space.
+helpfully clarifies that it was Max Born who first interpreted the quantum wave function as a _probability amplitude_, which when squared would give the _probability density_: the probability of finding the particle at each point in space.

 It is this wave function that is passing through both slits at the same time,